JDYeidi/NLP-Module-Project/README.md

 ## Description
 This code performs 3 different tasks:
-Classify movie reviews
+Classify movie reviews,
-Train a hugginface model
+Train a hugginface model,
 Compares the translator api of gcp and azure

 ## Installing